seapagan/github-changelog-md/docs/usage.md

 Labels are **case-insensitive**, so `bug` or `BUG` will both match "Bug Fixes".
 The above order is also the order that the sections will appear in the changelog, again this order will be customizable in future versions.

+!!! tip "Custom GitHub Labels"

+    GitHub provides a few default labels, but you can also create your own custom labels and then add them to the `extend_sections` option in the config file.
+See [Custom Sections](#custom-sections) for more details.

+    For example, the `breaking` and `refactor` labels are not default GitHub labels, but are ones I add to all my projects personally.

 ### Custom Sections